valsamovich/cs.github.io/docs/misc/intellij-idea.md

 **IntelliJ IDEA** is a Java integrated development environment (IDE) for developing computer software.
 It is developed by JetBrains (formerly known as IntelliJ), and is available as an Apache 2 Licensed community edition, and in a proprietary commercial edition.

+Best Quote (why can't IntelliJ work with single files?):

+        "No, it not possible.
+IDEA it's not easy text editor like Sublime Text or Notepad++.
+        But you can create project with simple structure and open(drag and drop) or create there any files."

 - [JetBrains](https://www.jetbrains.com/)
 - [IntelliJ IDEA](https://www.jetbrains.com/idea/)